andreww5au/PaSD-client/README.md

 ### Configuration Registers

 The configuration register block, starting at register 1001 (all read/write), contains threshold values in ADU used by the microcontroller to act on the values of each of the analogue inputs.
-Ost of the system-wide analogue inputs have four thresholds, each stored in a 2-byte register:
+Most of the system-wide analogue inputs have four thresholds, each stored in a 2-byte register:

 - ALARM-high (AH): If the new reading is above this value, then the state transitions to (or stays in) ALARM.
 If the current state is ALARM, and the new reading is _below_ this value, but still above WARNING-high, then transition to the RECOVERY state.
 - WARNING-high (WH): If the current state is OK or WARNING, and the new reading is above this value (but still below ALARM-high), then the state transitions to (or stays in) WARNING.
 If the current state is ALARM, and the new reading is above this value and below ALARM-high, then transition to RECOVERY.
 From any state, if any reading is below this value (but still above WARNING-low), then transition to OK.